What you’re getting: "Milk & Cereal" pancakes

 Named for the right-footed surfing stance (not the Disney character), this beachside café’s wooden ceiling fans and racked surfboards make you feel like you’re dining in your best friend’s beach house.
 The small café offers both healthy and hearty breakfast options every day until 11pm.
 Try its acai bowl with local fruit or the kalua pig eggs Benedict, served on a taro muffin with a raw kale salad and Okinawan sweet potatoes.
 Each bite will make you forget the extra minutes spent hunting for meter parking in Waikiki.

-What you’re getting: Mochiko Chicken and Waffles; Hamakua Mushroom Scramble
+What you’re getting: Mochiko chicken & waffles; Hamakua mushroom scramble

-Tucked away in the corner of Puck’s Alley, this intimate eatery was the pipe dream of two childhood friends who used a crowdfunding platform to bring Malasada Breakfast Sandwiches, Haupia Oatmeal, and Pork Belly Benedict to the masses.
-Or at least to however many people can fit in this 700sqft café that offers a proportionately small menu, and homemade touches like house-made hot sauce, Shinsato Farm pork sausage, and more.
+Tucked away in the corner of Puck’s Alley, this intimate eatery was the pipe dream of two childhood friends who used a crowdfunding platform to bring haupia oatmeal and pork belly Benedict to the masses.
+Or at least to however many people can fit in this 700 square foot café that offers a proportionately small menu and touches like house-made hot sauce, Shinsato Farm pork sausage, and more.

-Built like a house with one roof and two walls, this breezy eatery is known for its Chemex-filtered Stumptown coffee and homemade baked goods.
-On weekends, sip on a cinnamon latte while braving the wait-list before sinking your teeth into a homemade buttermilk biscuit with Shinsato Farm pork sausage patty, over-easy Kalei eggs, and country-style pork gravy.
+This breezy eatery is known for its drip-to-order filtered coffee and homemade baked goods.
+On weekends, sip on a cinnamon latte while braving the waitlist before sinking your teeth into a homemade buttermilk biscuit with Shinsato Farm pork sausage patty, over-easy Kalei eggs, and country-style pork gravy.
 And don’t forget, a side of applewood-smoked bacon is always a good idea.
+Always.